-In the SPSS Output Navigator, scroll to the boxplot of HIGHEST YEAR OF SCHOOL COMPLETED.
+In the IBM SPSS Output Navigator, scroll to the boxplot of HIGHEST YEAR OF SCHOOL COMPLETED.
 The boxplot should look like Figure 4-29.

-Once again the major part of our distribution is not normal and there are significant outliers, the cases beyond the lower line of our boxplot.
+Once again the major part of our distribution deviates from normal, there are significant outliers, the cases beyond the lower line of our boxplot.
 Our outliers are at the lowest end of the distribution, people with little or no education.
 There are also more observations above than below the mode.